emalele1688/JsonOnKernel/Documentation/kjson.rst

         struct kjson_container* a_json = kjson_parse(json_str);

+kjson_parse returns NULL in case of error.
+The json parser is able to register an error message in case of parsing error.
+If kjson_parse returns NULL, you can read the error message pointed by (the char* type) kjstring_parser_error_msg.

 json_str should be a non NULL const char* pointer.
 For example, the following json text string: